J-Hope's net worth: Is he the richest BTS member?

 J-Hope’s stunning beast: The Porsche Carrera 911

 Life is too short to drive boring cars!
 BTS members own a fleet of luxurious automobiles and J-Hope’s Porsche Carrera 911 is definitely one of them.
-The gorgeous beast, which originally cost about USD 84,000, is known for its astonishing performance and premium interiors.
+The gorgeous beast, which originally cost about USD 84,000 (INR 68 lakh approx.), is known for its astonishing performance and premium interiors.
 One of the best sports cars by Porsche, the Carrera 911 is a conscious release for increased driving pleasure.

 Whether you’re sprinting across a racetrack, driving around the city, or taking it for a weekend spin, the car gives an extremely relaxing experience.
 The gorgeous car is high on practicality, which makes it all the more desirable.